groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/groupdocs-merger-java-retrieve-document-info-guide/_index.md

 - Java document metadata extraction
 type: docs
 ---

-# Retrieving Document Information with GroupDocs.Merger for Java: A Comprehensive Step-by-Step Guide
+# Read PDF Metadata Java with GroupDocs.Merger: A Comprehensive Step-by-Step Guide

+If you need to **read pdf metadata java**—such as page count, author name, or custom properties—directly from your Java application, **GroupDocs.Merger for Java** makes it effortless.
+In this tutorial we’ll walk through everything you need to know, from setting up the library to extracting document properties and handling common pitfalls.

-## Introduction
+## Quick Answers

-Need to extract detailed information from various document formats like PDFs or Word documents efficiently? **GroupDocs.Merger for Java** simplifies this task, allowing you to retrieve crucial metadata effortlessly.
-This guide will teach you how to use GroupDocs.Merger for Java to obtain document details such as page count and author info.

-By the end of this tutorial, you'll understand:
-- Setting up and using GroupDocs.Merger for Java.
-- Retrieving document attributes like page count and author details.
-- Integrating these features into your Java applications.

-Let's get started!
-Ensure you have met all prerequisites before proceeding.
+- **What does “read pdf metadata java” mean?** Extracting built‑in information (e.g., page count, author) from a PDF file using Java code.
+- **Which library helps you get page count java?** GroupDocs.Merger for Java provides a simple `getDocumentInfo()` API.
+- **Do I need a license?** A free trial works for evaluation; a full license is required for production.
+- **Can I retrieve custom properties?** Yes—`IDocumentInfo` exposes all standard and custom document properties.
+- **Is it safe for large files?** When handling big PDFs, adjust JVM memory and consider asynchronous processing.

+## What is read pdf metadata java?
+Reading PDF metadata in Java means programmatically accessing a file’s descriptive information—such as title, author, creation date, and page count—without opening the document in a viewer.
+This metadata is crucial for indexing, search, and automated workflows.

+## Why use GroupDocs.Merger for Java to get document properties java?
+- **Unified API** across dozens of formats (PDF, DOCX, PPTX, etc.).
+- **No external dependencies**—just a single JAR.
+- **High performance** for both small and large files.
+- **Robust licensing** options that fit trial, development, and production needs.

 ## Prerequisites

-Before diving in, make sure you have:
-- **Java Development Kit (JDK)**: Version 8 or higher installed on your machine.
+- **Java Development Kit (JDK) 8+** installed.
-- Basic knowledge of Java programming and Maven/Gradle build systems.
+- Familiarity with **Maven** or **Gradle** build tools.
-- An Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse for development ease.
+- An IDE such as **IntelliJ IDEA** or **Eclipse** for easy debugging.

 ## Setting Up GroupDocs.Merger for Java

 ### Installation Information

-To include the GroupDocs.Merger library in your project, follow these steps:

-**Maven:**
+Add the library to your project using one of the following dependency managers.

+**Maven**

 ```xml
 <dependency>